mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-auth/dcos-auth-list-providers/index.md

 ---

 # Description
-This command lists configured authentication providers for your DC/OS cluster.
+The `dcos auth list-providers `command lists configured authentication providers for your DC/OS cluster.
 For more information, see [Service Accounts](/1.11/security/ent/service-auth/).

 # Usage